stevensll/project01/README.md

   # ls -a ;echo hi  //works
   ```

-  You can edit the printed working directory color by using the custom command `color` using the arguments blue, green, or red.
+  You can edit the printed working directory color by using the custom command `color` using the arguments "blue", "green", or "red".

   ```c
   # color blue //changes directory color to blue